currents-dev/currents-junit-xml-example/README.md

-# Currents.dev - Generic API example
+# Currents.dev - JUnit XML report example

 This is an example repository that showcases using [Currents.dev](https://currents.dev) for sending test results via Currents Generic API.